 The CFRF and RI DEM have pursued funding from a variety of sources for the Black Sea Bass Research Fleet and will continue to do so to ensure the longevity and utility of the data collected to the management of this data poor species.
 In previous funding years, the CFRF has been successful in securing partial funding from the Sarah K. de Coizart Tenth Perpetual Charitable Trust to support the Research Fleet.
-Further, the CFRF has been successful in the past, most recently in regards to the other collaborative Research Fleet for Lobster and Jonah crab, in securing congressional funding directly for the project.
-These recently awarded funds represent a willingness for the CFRF and RI DEM to search for external sources of funds to support the Research Fleet as well as an agreement by the management representatives on the steering committee and the industry collaborators that the project addresses important issues.
-The Senate Appropriations Committee recently announced the return of Congressionally Directed Spending which will allow for Rhode Island Senators to potentially fund Rhode Island focused projects.
-This could be a source of transition funding as ACCSP contributions decline.
-The CFRF and RI DEM will continue to look for outside, continued, sources of funding to support the Research Fleet and the valuable work it produces into the future.
+This year, the CFRF submitted a fiscal year 2024 Congressionally Directed Spending request to Senator Sheldon Whitehouse to support the Black Sea Bass Research Fleet for up to five years.
+That request was put forward to the Senate Appropriations Committee for consideration.
+The CFRF and RI DEM will continue to look for outside sources of funding to support the Research Fleet and the valuable work it produces into the future.